 Crime levels in the UK are generally low.
 However, there’s a risk of petty theft, particularly in airports, in popular tourist attractions and on public transport.
 Please take sensible precautions to protect your belongings, particularly your passport, money and credit cards.

-Smoking is banned in indoor public places.
+Smoking is banned in indoor and public places.
 There are usually designated outdoor areas where people can smoke.
 Smoking is prohibited on all means of public transport.

 ARRIVAL IN THE UK